-‘Hindutva Pradesh’: What newspaper’s front pages said about BJP’s sweeping Assembly elections win
+‘Hindutva Pradesh’: What front pages said about BJP’s sweeping Assembly elections win

 Major media outlets focused on the feat of the party using puns and cartoons, whilst others alluded that this was the win of communal politics.

-As the Bharatiya Janata Party claimed a sweeping victory in four out of five states in the Assembly elections, leading Indian newspapers on Friday focused on the feat of the party using puns and cartoons, whilst others alluded that this was the win of communal politics.
+As the Bharatiya Janata Party claimed a sweeping victory in four out of five states in the Assembly elections, leading Indian newspapers on Friday focused on the feat of the party using puns and cartoons, while others alluded that this was the win of communal politics.

 The Indian Express blared “BJP, AAP, BJP, BJP, BJP” in its front page to demonstrate how the saffron party dominated the Assembly elections in Manipur, Uttarakhand, Goa and Uttar Pradesh, and losing to the Aam Aadmi Party only in Punjab.

-On the resounding victory of the Arvind Kejriwal-led party in Punjab and the Congress’ collapse in the state, the newspaper referred to the Gandhi’s dynastic politics, stating, “Thrones have been shaken”.
+On the resounding victory of the Arvind Kejriwal-led party in Punjab and the Congress’ collapse in the state, the newspaper referred to the Gandhi’s dynastic politics, stating, “Thrones have been shaken.”

 The Congress managed to win only 55 of the 690 seats spread across the five states.
 In Uttar Pradesh, the party won just two seats in the 403-member state Assembly.

 The Telegraph’s front page carried a headline openly mourning the results and referred to the BJP being the heart of communal politics.
-Calling the party’s win in Uttar Pradesh as “Hindutva Pradesh”, the headline read, “Quiet flows the Shav Vahini of secularism”.
+Referring to Uttar Pradesh as “Hindutva Pradesh”, the headline read, “Quiet flows the Shav Vahini of secularism”.
 Shav Vahini means river of corpses.
+Images of corpses filling up the Ganges river, which is considered Holy by the Hindus, had shocked the country during the second wave of the Covid-19 pandemic between April and June last year.

-The BJP also won all the eight constituencies in the Lakhimpur Kheri district, which had made headlines when eight people, including four farmers, were killed during a protest in October against the Centre’s three agriculture laws.
+The BJP also won all the eight constituencies in the Lakhimpur Kheri district, where eight people, including four farmers, were killed after Union minister Ajay Mishra’s son allegedly ran over them during a protest in October against the Centre’s three new contentious agriculture laws.

 Uttar Pradesh is a considered a political bellwether and sends the most legislators to Parliament than any other state.
 The BJP managed to win the polls in the state despite the Modi government’s much-criticised handling of the coronavirus pandemic, soaring unemployment and inflation.

-The Times of India went with “BJP breaks cycle in UP, AAPheaval in Punjab.”
+The Times of India went with “BJP breaks cycle in UP, AAPheaval in Punjab”.
 The Aam Aadmi Party emerged as the juggernaut in Punjab, winning 92 seats.
 The incumbent Congress won only in 18 constituencies.

 The paper said the “Modi magic” has helped the “saffrun” continue in all the four states.

 The Bharatiya Janata Party has made history for the first time in 37 years by returning to power in Uttar Pradesh for the second consecutive term.
 This is the first time Adityanath is becoming the chief minister as an MLA.
-Previously he contested as a member of the Legislative council.
-The Deccan Chronicle documented the party’s win, saying “Yogi powers saffron push”.
+Previously he contested as a member of the Legislative Council.
+The Deccan Chronicle documented the party’s win, saying “Yogi powers saffron push.”

 The Hindu’s front page used a photograph of Adityanath with party workers celebrating his win.
 The paper also said Uttarakhand Chief Minister and BJP candidate Pushkar Singh Dhami lost to Congress’ Bhuwan Chandra Kapri by a margin of 6,579 votes in the Khatima seat.
 The BJP, however, won 47 seats in Uttarakhand’s 70-member Assembly.